Traditional marriage in Hausa culture: Wedding Fatiha

 Women are not expected to be seen in the wedding Fatiha, rather they are to be with the bride celebrating her last day as a single woman and also prepare her for the married life.

 The bride gets to sit in the midst of her female friends, relax, and paint her fingers and feet with henna, and her friends also paint theirs too.
+This tradition is known as sa lalle (meaning putting on the henna) as it reaches the time of this henna party the husbands family or the groom sends items such as henna amongst other things which would be used in this ceremony.
 The bride in Hausa is called Amarya whereas the groom is called Ango.

 At the wedding reception, food and drinks are served to the guests.
 In Hausa tradition, it is the duty of the husband to rent an empty house while the responsibility of furnishing it is the responsibility of the bride's family.

 Kai Amarya

 After the wedding, the bride is being accompanied to her husband's home to be well welcomed by the groom's family.
 They chant songs on their way and carry all the bride's belongings with them.